IBM-Cloud/vpc-instance-extension/README.md

 ### Pre-requisites

-1. Install IBM Cloud CLI by following the [instructions here](https://cloud.ibm.com/docs/cli?topic=cli-install-ibmcloud-cli) and log into your IBM Cloud account
+1. Install IBM Cloud CLI by following the [instructions here](https://cloud.ibm.com/docs/cli?topic=cli-install-ibmcloud-cli) and log into your IBM Cloud account with `ibmcloud login` command
 2. Run the below script to setup the required prerequisites for this use-case,

     ```sh